spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 After Horizon is installed, don't forget to set `QUEUE_CONNECTION` in your `.env` file to `redis`.

 `config/horizon.php` should have been created in your project.
-In this config file, you must add a block named `mailcoach` to both the `production` and `local` environment.
+In this config file, you must add a block named `mailcoach-general` and `mailcoach-heavy` to both the `production` and `local` environment.

 ```php
 'environments' => [